-According to the National Highway Traffic Safety Administration (NHTSA), 3,522 people nationwide were killed in motor vehicle crashes involving distracted drivers in 2021.\
+According to the National Highway Traffic Safety Administration (NHTSA), 3,308 people nationwide were killed in motor vehicle crashes involving distracted drivers in 2022.

 Distracted driving is vastly underreported as a factor in a crash due to driver hesitancy to report, lack of witness verification and other factors.
-As a result, North Dakota crash data related to distraction is limited.
-However, in North Dakota in 2022 there were:
+As a result, North Dakota crash data related to distraction is underreported.
+However, in 2023 there were:

-- 945 crashes related to distracted driving including 7 fatal crashes and 30 series injury crashes. - 958 distracted driving violations posted to the ND Driver's License System.
+- 865 crashes related to distracted driving including two fatal crashes and 35 serious injury crashes in North Dakota. - 1,316 distracted driving violations posted to the ND Driver's License System.